Translated: Robert Bononno

 By (author) Jean-Luc Nancy

 Jean-Luc Nancy is Distinguished Professor of Philosophy at the Université Marc Bloch, Strasbourg.
-His wide-ranging thought is developed in many books, including Expectation: Philosophy, Literature; The Possibility of a World; The Banality of Heidegger; The Disavowed Community; and, with Adèle Van Reeth, Coming (all Fordham).
+His wide-ranging thought is developed in many books, including Portrait, The Possibility of a World, The Banality of Heidegger, The Disavowed Community, and Corpus.

 Introduction: Jean-Michel Rabaté